BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/introduction/assault.md

 All automatic battles will use the game's default `AUTO` mode.
 Please ensure your team is sufficiently leveled.

 ~~What?
-You don't have enough students?
-Use the `Use simple explore` then.
-You just won't be able to collect all rewards.~~
+You can't even clear it manually?
+Well, the script definitely can't clear it either.~~

 This feature can only complete daily token farming, and cannot be used for score optimization.
 :::